-If you are looking for a book – who you gonna call?
-Sorry we had to use the Ghostbusters line but films do make things famous, and Ghostbusters arguably have done more for the New York Library than its 18 million books.
+With a new Ghostbusters out, can you remember the library scene in the original?
+Ghostbusters movie dialogue is famous the world over.
+The original Ghostbusters arguably did more for the New York Library than its 18 million books.
 The 1984 hit film was conceived and starred Dan Aykroyd and it is claimed to be the most iconic Ghostbusters scene shot in New York.

-When our ship docked, comedian Manuel Martinez was so excited by the home of Ghostbusters, but he was on a shift change (being flown to another ship) and as we were docked in Brooklyn he didn’t have time to get there before his taxi.
-That was his excuse, I think it is because he knows I am playful and would have had him re-inact an improv scene from the film, which the library must be sick of, but hey, if you are a performer!
+When our ship docked, comedian Manuel Martinez was so excited to see the home of Ghostbusters, but he was on a shift change (being flown to another ship).
+But being docked over in Brooklyn he didn’t have time to get there before his taxi.
+That was his excuse, I think it is because he knows I am playful and would have had him re-enact an improv scene from the film, which the library must be sick of, but hey, if you are a performer!
 Join your favourite ship’s CHAT & COMMUNITY on Facebook – click here to see

 SEE THE CRUISE BEFORE YOU CRUISE THE SEA.
 We show cruise destinations all over the world.
 From St Lucia to Barcelona, from Tallinn to Tenerife, from Rome to Russia.
 Please follow us on Facebook and Twitter and share.